AnyFetch/gcontacts-provider.anyfetch.com/README.md

 Fetch API will call `/init/connect` with anyFetch authorization code.
 The user will be transparently redirected to Google consentment page.
 Google will then call us back on `/init/callback` with a `code` parameter.
 We'll trade the `code` for an `access_token` and a `refresh_token` and store it in the database, along with AnyFetch tokens.

-We can now sync datas between Google and AnyFetch.
+We can now sync data between Google and AnyFetch.

 This is where the `/update` endpoint comes into play.
-Every time `/update` is called, the function will retrieve, all the contacts modified since the last run, and upload the datas to AnyFetch.
+Every time `/update` is called, the function will retrieve, all the contacts modified since the last run, and upload the data to AnyFetch.
 Deleted contacts will also be deleted from AnyFetch.

 # How to test?